H3C AC Dual-Link Backup and AP License Synchronization Best Practices (V7)-6W101

 [Core Switch-Vlan-interface20] quit

-# Create VLAN 200 and VLAN-interface 200, and assign an IP address to the interface.
-Clients will use this VLAN to access the WLAN.
+# Create VLAN 200 and specify an IP address for the VLAN interface.
+The client will use this VLAN to access the wireless network.

 [Core Switch] vlan 200